Muogamarra: Peats Bight guided walk

 • in Muogamarra Nature Reserve in the Sydney and surrounds region

 • Muogamarra Nature Reserve is open to the public from 9am to 4.30pm for 6 weeks around August and September each year.
-The reserve will open from Saturday 17 August to Sunday 22 September 2024.
+The reserve will open on 9 August to 15 September 2025.
+Bookings are essential for all visitors.
 The reserve is closed to the public at other times to protect sensitive natural and cultural heritage values.

 See more visitor info